-Basic factual information is enough for journalists as a starter – if more is needed they will be in touch.
-It is much better to be focused on the key message you want to land, than it is to write pages and pages, which will not get read and – at worst – convey the wrong story.
+Basic factual information is enough for journalists as a starter – if more are needed they will be in touch.
+It is much better to be focused on the key message you want to land than it is to write pages and pages, which will not get read and – at worst – convey the wrong story.

 It is also important to provide a quote if possible, ideally from a recognised and independent person who has knowledge of your sector or region, along with a quote from the “owner” of the press release too.

 For the journalist looking for content to fill their pages, a picture or graphic is frequently the difference between getting printed or not, so add a link to a good, relevant graphic.

 Then go right back to the start and frame your headline.
 This is the dating site picture.
 It’s the immediate attention grabber and must do exactly that.
 In no more than ten words you have to conjure up provocation, something edgy that will lead the reader genuinely to want to see what the underlying story is.
 It is emphatically not a boring fact, but a brave statement that is more spin than safe.

 With the headline hooking, the teaser tempting, the copy capturing, and the graphic gluing the interest, don’t forget to provide direct contact details, out of hours as well as nine-to-five.
 Journalists often work strange hours, and the spokesperson available when it suits the journalist is often the spokesperson in the article.